Optimal root recovery for uniform attachment trees and $d$-regular growing trees: Uniform attachment trees

 Let $d\geq 2$.
 Here, we use the notation of Section~\ref{presentationAndAsymptotics}, so that $T_n$ stands for a random plane tree with $T_n\sim\mathrm{UA}_{d+1}(n)$.
 In particular, recall the random variables $(D_u)_{u\in\bbU\setminus\{\varnothing\}}$ and that for $u=(u_1,\ldots,u_h)$,

-As already explained in Remark~\ref{rem:dependence_d}, the only step of the proof of Theorem~\ref{thm:dary} that introduced a dependence on $d$ in the constant $c_d^*$ is the deterministic control of the number of competitors in small subtrees given by Lemma~\ref{flow binary} and Proposition~\ref{deterministicBound}.
+As already explained in Section~\ref{rem:dependence_d}, the only step of the proof of Theorem~\ref{thm:dary_weak} that introduced a dependence on $d$ in the constant $c_d^*$ is the deterministic control of the number of competitors in small subtrees given by Lemma~\ref{flow binary} and Proposition~\ref{deterministicBound}.
 To remove this dependence, we can instead rely on a probabilistic analysis of the $\mathrm{UA}_{d+1}$ model and follow the strategy used for studying the general uniform attachment model more closely.
-Indeed, one can check that by rerunning the proof of Theorem~\ref{thm:mainua}, but using Proposition~\ref{Independence U binary} in place of Proposition~\ref{Independence U in UA} and replacing $\bbU^{(\varepsilon)}=\{u\in\bbU\, :\, \rw(u)\leq c_2\log 1/\varepsilon\}$ with the finite set $\{u\in\bbU_d\, :\, \hgt(u)\leq c_2\log 1/\varepsilon\}$, we obtain another proof of Theorem~\ref{thm:dary} with a constant $c^*$ that does not depend on $d$, provided we establish the following analogue of Proposition~\ref{main}.
+Indeed, one can check that by rerunning the proof of Theorem~\ref{thm:mainua}, but using Proposition~\ref{Independence U binary} in place of Proposition~\ref{Independence U in UA} and replacing $\bbU^{(\varepsilon)}=\{u\in\bbU\, :\, \rw(u)\leq c_2\log 1/\varepsilon\}$ with the finite set $\{u\in\bbU_d\, :\, \hgt(u)\leq c_2\log 1/\varepsilon\}$, we may remove the $d$-dependence of the constants in Theorem~\ref{thm:dary_weak}, and thereby prove Theorem~\ref{thm:dary}, provided we establish the following analogue of Proposition~\ref{main}.

 \begin{proposition} Let us set $P'=(P_{1*u}/P_1)_{u\in\bbU}$.
 Then there exists a universal constant $c>0$, that does not depend on $d$, such that for any $x,y\geq 1$,

 \end{proposition} The reason we need $P'$ rather than $P$ in this proposition is that in the $(d+1)$-regular model, the split at the root is different from that of all other nodes in $\mathbb{U}_d$; we could equally have defined $P'=(P_{v*u}/P_v)_{u \in \bbU}$ for any $v \in \bbU_d\setminus \{\varnothing\}$.